David P. Billington, Jr.

 1986-95 Ph.D. in Modern British/Commonwealth History, University of Texas at Austin

 Research field: Modern Britain and Commonwealth.
-Teaching fields: Modern Europe, Britain and British Empire/Commonwealth, Russia, International Relations, History of Modern Technology.
+Other fields of study: Modern Europe, History of Philosophy.

 1985-86 Research Assistant GS-7 (History of Science), Smithsonian Institution